Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 ## Usage

-Note that some settings are per player, meaning that players can configure them differently in the same game.
-Other settings are for the entire game lobby and can only be changed by the game host.

 1. Create or join a game as you would normally.

 2. From the staging screen, press the Start button to bring up the mod menu.